Introduction – The Difference Between a Solicitor and a Barrister?

-It is also the job of a solicitor supervise trainee solicitors and paralegals to ensure that everything is being completed properly.
-This makes sure that the research and advice that is being given to clients is up to date and accurate, allowing them to provide the best service possible.
+It is also the job of a solicitor to supervise trainee solicitors and paralegals to ensure that everything is being completed properly.
+This makes sure that the research and advice that is being given to clients are up to date and accurate, allowing them to provide the best service possible.

 What Is A Barrister?

 A Barrister is also a legal practitioner and is a type of lawyer in common law jurisdictions.
-Barristers specialise in litigation and courtroom advocacy.
-To become a barrister, you need to complete an academic stage of training, and then a work based stage.
+Barristers specialize in litigation and courtroom advocacy.
+To become a barrister, you need to complete an academic stage of training, and then a work-based stage.
 Becoming a barrister is highly competitive and is a very difficult road.